HackYourFuture-CPH/program/legacy/javascript/javascript1/week3/homework.md

 ];
 ```

-How much time of my life have i been watching series on tv?
+How much time of my life have I been watching series on tv?
 Lets find out!
 Calculate **how much time a tv series** have taken as a **percentage of an average lifespan** of 80 years.

 Firstly change the `seriesDurations` array found above to include your favorite series.
 Find the duration of a series here: <https://tiii.me/>